jacob-sha/Information-Existence-Hypothesis/README_EN.md

 <a id="corollary-2"></a>

-##  The Evolution of Silicon-Based Intelligence Will Shatter Human Low-Dimensional Mathematical and Cognitive Limits
+##  Corollary II: The Evolution of Silicon-Based Intelligence Will Shatter Human Low-Dimensional Mathematical and Cognitive Limits

 On June 5, 2026, Anthropic sounded an alarm for human civilization via a post on X:
 > "CLAUDE is accelerating the development of AI itself — this is a possible path toward 'recursive self-improvement,' or the path of AI autonomously constructing a more powerful subsequent version."